LangChain Chat Message Memory

 What You Built

-In this lesson you upgraded a stateless chain into a stateful conversational assistant:
+In this lesson, we upgraded a stateless chain into a stateful conversational assistant.
+Let's recap the journey.

-• Without memory: each chain.invoke() is independent — the model forgets everything between calls
+• Without memory: each chain.invoke() is independent, and the model forgets everything between calls.
+We watched it forget a name it had just been told.

-• With RunnableWithMessageHistory: the wrapper loads stored messages before each call and saves the response after — no changes to your chain required
+• With RunnableWithMessageHistory: the wrapper loads the stored messages before each call and saves the response after, with no changes to our chain at all.

-• SQLChatMessageHistory: stores all sessions in a local SQLite file — durable, multi-session, and zero-configuration
+• SQLChatMessageHistory: stores all sessions in a local SQLite file.
+It survives restarts, keeps sessions separate, and needs zero setup.

-• MessagesPlaceholder: reserves a slot in the ChatPromptTemplate where the history is injected — preserving the full system + history + input structure the model needs for context
+• MessagesPlaceholder: reserves the slot in the ChatPromptTemplate where the history goes, keeping the system + history + input order the model needs for context.

-• session_id: the key that isolates conversations — different users or different conversation threads each get their own independent history
+• session_id: the key that separates conversations.
+Different users, or different threads for the same user, each get their own independent history.

 Find this tutorial useful?